-The Mission Folk Music Festival is a 3-day music festival featuring a wide range of concerts and local performers at the Fraser River Heritage Park in July.
+The Mission Folk Music Festival is a 3-day music festival.
+It features a wide range of concerts in Mission at the Fraser River Heritage Park in July.

 Mission Folk Fest

-In 2019 the Mission Folk Music Festival happens on the weekend of July 26 to 28.
-It’s a fairly large festival at a beautiful venue which attracts dozens of performers and thousands of local folk-music enthusiasts.
+The Mission Folk Music Festival usually happens on the last weekend in July.
+In normal years, it’s a fair-sized festival at a beautiful venue which attracts dozens of performers and thousands of local folk-music enthusiasts.

 What to Expect at the Festival

-At the Mission Folk Music Festival you can expect around four or so stages with performances taking place throughout each of the 2.5 days.
-Some people camp overnight at the festival right on site while others attend just for the day.
+In a typical year, at the Mission Folk Music Festival you can expect around four or so stages with performances taking place throughout each of the 2.5 days.
+Some people camp overnight at the festival right on site.
+Others attend just for the day.

-At the venue there’s a camping area, a few food trucks and a licensed bistro, an artisan market with around 20 vendors and a Wee Folks Area for children.
-There are also usually half a dozen or so food trucks.
+When it’s a live in-person event, at the venue there’s a camping area, an artisan market with around 20 vendors, and a Wee Folks Area for children.
+There are also usually half a dozen or so food trucks and a licensed bistro.

 Musicians at some stages attract small crowds, while others attract the majority of attendees.
 Most of the musicians are local, but the quality of play is very high.